 Instead, look again to a flat-rate business credit card.
 True to its name, flat-rate cards reward users with a single rewards rate, be it a cash-back percentage or rewards point, across all spending categories.
 It’s a foolproof way to earn every time you spend, even if you’re spending on pretty weird things.

 Take a look at the Capital One Spark Cash for Business card.
 Like its miles-rewards counterpart, the Spark Cash card offers a flat-rate rewards structure.
 Instead of miles, though, this card will fetch you a consistent 2% cash back on every dollar you spend, with no cap on the amount of cash back you can earn.
-This card has a pretty sweet signup bonus, too: You’ll get a $500 statement credit if you spend $4,500+ during your first three months of card ownership.

 You should know that this card does have a $95 annual fee.
 But that’s waived during your first year of card ownership, as a part of that nice signup bonus.